© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Bronze Age tumulus north of Beili Haulwen is a scheduled monument protected by Cadw under reference RD192.
 View the official record →

-The Bronze Age tumulus north of Beili Haulwen is a round barrow situated in Radnorshire, Wales, and represents a funerary monument of prehistoric significance.
+The Bronze Age tumulus north of Beili Haulwen is a round barrow situated in Radnorshire, Wales, dating to the Bronze Age period.
 It is designated a Scheduled Ancient Monument by Cadw under reference RD192.

 Bronze Age tumulus north of Beili Haulwen dates from the prehistoric period, and is classified as a round barrow.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Bronze Age tumulus north of Beili Haulwen is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is RD192.